pavr1/local/server/docs/Database.md

 - `expense_category_id`: Foreign key reference to expense_categories table
 - `description`: Brief description of the expense
 - `amount`: Monetary amount of the expense
-- `timeline`: Month/year the expense is valid for (MM/yyyy format)
+- `expense_date`: Date the expense is valid for
-- `expense_payment_date`: Scheduled payment date for recurring expenses (nullable)
-- `is_paid`: Boolean indicating if expense has been paid for the timeline
+- `is_paid`: Boolean indicating if expense has been paid for the expense_date
 - `payment_receipt_url`: URL/path to payment receipt screenshot (required when is_paid = true)
 - `invoice_document_url`: URL/path to uploaded invoice image (mandatory)
 - `is_recurring`: Whether this expense recurs monthly (creates new records)